rclasen/qmk_firmware/readme.md

   a bigger angle between the halves and the pinky column a bit futher down, but it's a good compromise to be portable (=transporting and setting up split boards somehow feels anoying).
 Could use 1 or two extra keys.
 Got Lost.

 * [atreus2](/keyboards/atreus/keymaps/rclasen/) 2020/08 - Replacement for
   lost atreus with hot-swap from falbatech.

 * [atreus50](/keyboards/rclasen/atreus50/keymaps/rclasen/) 2019/08 - handwired
   atreus.  extra pinky column and thumb key is further down.
-Need to build and try.
+TODO: Build and try.

 * [chimera ergo 42](/keyboards/rclasen/chimera42/keymaps/rclasen/) 2018/08 -